 Housing costs and basic social assistance

 Kela can grant basic housing assistance towards housing costs for a home located in Finland.
-You must be prepared to show proof of your expenses.
+You must be prepared to show documented proof of costs related to your permanent residence.

-- rent and separately paid water and heating charges (such as electric heating)
+- water and heating charges that are paid separately (such as for electric heating)

 - in an owner-occupied dwelling:

-- interest on a personal housing loan if taken out to purchase or modernise the dwelling
+- interest payments on personal home loans if taken out to purchase or modernise the dwelling

-- heating costs, water charges and any building-specific charges (such as waste collection, chimney sweep, insurance, property tax and ground rent)
+- necessary costs of maintenance: heating, water and any building-specific charges (such as waste collection, chimney sweep, insurance, property tax and ground rent)

-- interest payments on personal housing loans if taken out to purchase or modernise the dwelling.
+- interest payments on personal home loans if taken out to purchase or modernise the dwelling.

 If you pay rent or a maintenance fee for an assisted-living home arranged for you by the municipality, it can be recognised in the same way as any other rent or maintenance fee.